Warranty policy on the dimming of Venture Lighting

-WARRANTY POLICY: Venture Lighting International, Inc. provides a one-year warranty on lamp life for lamps operated on dimmable ballasts provided the following conditions are met:
+WARRANTY POLICY: Venture Lighting International, Inc. agrees to warrant their lamps per the standard lamp warranty when operated on dimmable ballasts provided the following conditions are met:

 3) Operating position requirements:

-Note: See individual Lamp Data Sheets for minimum dimmed wattage levels.
+• See Venture Lighting’s individual Lamp Data Sheets for dimmed lamp allowable orientations.

 a) CWA/CWI Switched Capacitor Dimming